Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Table of Contents

-The Significance of Environmental Impact Assessment (EIA)
+Environmental Impact Assessment

 EIA is fundamentally aligned with the principles of sustainable development.
 It serves as a guardian of the environment by ensuring that development projects consider their potential environmental consequences.
-By identifying and mitigating potential harms to ecosystems and human health, EIA guides responsible and sustainable development practices.
+By identifying and mitigating potential harms to ecosystems and human health, EIA guides responsible and sustainable practices.

 Informed Decision-Making